-You may qualify to save money and lower your monthly premium, but only if your employer does not offer coverage, or offers coverage that doesn't meet certain standards.
-The savings on your premium that you're eligible for depends on your household income.
+You may qualify to save money and lower your monthly premium and other out-of-pocket costs, but only if your employer does not offer coverage, or offers coverage that is not considered affordable for you and doesn't meet certain minimum value standards (discussed below).
+The savings that you're eligible for depends on your household income.
+You may also be eligible for a tax credit that lowers your costs.